woosubs/population_health/README.md

 # Population Health Project

 ## life table & life expectancy calculator
-This file will create a perioddic life table calculator with various estimates.
+This file will create a periodic life table with various estimates including nax, nqx, npx, lx, ndx, nLx, Tx, and ex.
 Other codes may be added soon in the future.